WebAssembly/component-model/design/mvp/Async.md

-Based on the above goals, the Component Model's approach to native async starts by allowing components to import and export "async" functions which abstract over, and bindings can be generated in the idiomatic style for each programming
+Based on the above goals, the Component Model's approach to native async starts by allowing components to import and export "async" functions which abstract over, and can be implemented by, idiomatic concurrency in a variety of programming languages:
-language:
 * `async` functions in languages like C#, JS, Python, Rust and Swift (implemented using [`callback` functions](#waiting))
 * stackful coroutines in languages like Kotlin, Perl, PHP and (recently) C++